 Rallying, formula racing or single make cups – Volkswagen is one of the most successful manufacturers in motorsport.

-Volkswagen enjoyed its greatest successes in motorsport after the turn of the millennium.
-The manufacturer’s most recent motorsport history is dominated by the era of Volkswagen on the marathon rally scene.
+Volkswagen also had a lot of success on the marathon rally scene.
 From 2003 onward, Volkswagen concentrated the factory side of its activities on outings at desert rallies, particularly the Dakar Rally, which Freddy Kottulinsky/Gerd Löffelmann (S/D) had already won in a production-based Volkswagen Iltis back in 1980.
 The first machine charged with bringing success to the German manufacturer was the two-wheel drive Tarek buggy, followed in 2004 by the four-wheel drive Race Touareg prototype, both of which featured innovative TDI diesel technology.
 Jutta Kleinschmidt/Fabrizia Pons (D/I) won the two-wheel drive class on Volkswagen’s return to the legendary marathon in 2003, finishing just ahead of their team-mates Stéphane Henrard/Bobby Willis (B/GB).
 From then on, Volkswagen’s success at the toughest marathon rally in the world just kept on growing in size from year to year.
 From 2004, the team achieved an ever-increasing number of day wins with the Race Touareg, as well as places on the overall podium from 2005 on, before completing an impressive hat-trick of titles in 2009, 2010 and 2011.
 Giniel de Villiers/Dirk von Zitzewitz (ZA/D), Carlos Sainz/Lucas Cruz (E/E) and Nasser Al-Attiyah/Timo Gottschalk (Q/D) were Volkswagen’s winning crews at the first three "Dakars" ever to be held in South America.

 Volkswagen can also look back on a successful motorsport history on traditional racetracks.
 The basis for this success is formed on the one hand by innovative one-make cups, and on the other hand by the company’s success with production-based models.
 For example, the Scirocco Cup was responsible for producing talented drivers like Manfred Winkelhock in the 1970s, while the Scirocco itself has also claimed class victories on the Nürburgring-Nordschleife, courtesy of its innovative drive concepts.
 In Formula 3 Volkswagen drivers won countless titles and races around the globe.